Gmail down as Google services suffer major outage

 Google has acknowledged the service disruption and said that it was investigating the issue.

-According to Google’s dashboard, a response can be expected soon, with the company promising a response to users within the next few hours.
+According its Gmail service dashboard, a response can be expected soon - although the company has been promising a response to users within the next few hours for most of the morning so far.

 Along with Gmail, users also reported issues with Google Search and Google Drive, with many unable to login to Gmail, make searches on the company's famous home page, or upload or access content from their Google Drive account.